Rhaqim/Correlation_Coefficient_app/README.md

 ## Requirements:
 1. The Base Ticker = "ticker"
 2. Number of Days specified by User = "numberOfDays"
-3. The HLOC to be used for the correlation e.g OPEN, CLOSE, HIGH, LOW = "graphValue"
+3. The HLOC to be used for the analysis e.g OPEN, CLOSE, HIGH, LOW = "graphValue"
 4. The percentage the User would like to use = "percentageChange"
 5. The choice between Percentage Change or Actual Value change = "change_choice"